TV-Rename/tvrename/cmd-line.md

 ### These are the options you need to know!

-If TV Rename is already running using the cli will tell that instance to initiate new activity.
+If TV Rename is already running any CLI activity will be directed towards the running instance.

 ## Main Options